kroxylicious/design/proposals/001-ClusterRepresentation.md

 ```

-#### Upstream Clusters
+#### Physical Clusters

-An _physical cluster_ represents a physical kafka cluster.
-The physical clusters list specifies all the kafka clustsers that are being exposed through Kroxylicious.
+An _physical cluster_ is the in-model representation of a running kafka cluster.
+The physical clusters list specifies all the kafka clusters that known to Kroxylicious.

 An _physical cluster_ may reference a `filter chain`.
 This provides zero or more *additional* filters that the RPCs will pass through before passing to the brokers
 of the physical cluster.

 An _physical cluster_ enumerates the upstream brokers that comprise the physical cluster.

-#### Upstream Brokers
+#### Physical Brokers

-Each upstream broker specifies the address of the physical broker and whether TLS is to be used.
+Each physical broker specifies the address of a broker and whether TLS is to be used.
 It will also specify trust settings.

 TLS trust material may be provided at the upstream broker level or at the individual broker level.